AndrewZinc/Expect_Life/README.md

 ### Machine Learning Model
-* Machine Learning Model - TBD
+* Machine Learning Model - will evaluate the data features and provide information about the feature importance, as well as clustering of features that contribute to Human Longevity.